Travel Guide: Reno

 When: April 2017

-PS did you know on Instagram if you search "BriDoes [insert location OR event here]", you should find all my travel/event posts!
+PS did you know on Instagram if you search "BriDoes [insert location]", you should find all my travel/event posts!
+I am posting BIG cities such as Seattle and Reno then using states for smaller towns or outdoor posts!
 Yay!
 It's an easy way to sort my ever growing Instagram.

 Golfing at the Grand Sierra Resort